Can a PDF Have a Virus? How to Check PDF Files Safely

 Phishing Links in PDF Files

 A malicious PDF does not need to exploit software to be dangerous.
 It may simply contain a convincing button or link that opens a fake Microsoft 365, bank, courier, payroll, or invoice page.
-Microsoft Defender SmartScreen helps block known phishing and malware websites, but users should still inspect links before entering credentials [3].
-CISA also warns users to treat unexpected links and attachments in suspicious messages as phishing signals [4].
+Browser and security-tool warnings can help, but they do not make every PDF link safe.
+CISA warns users to treat unexpected links and attachments in suspicious messages as phishing signals [2].

 Suspicious link embedded inside a PDF document.